Environmental Analysis Facility

 Dr. John Watson

-In addition to laboratory analyses, EAF professionals assist sponsors in designing air quality sampling and analysis programs to meet specific needs and supply sampling equipment, training, and report/publication preparation services.
-EAF provides private, state, and government agencies the tools needed to identify, control, and reduce atmospheric contaminants.
-EAF also collaborates with universities and private sector consultants to complement their expertise in air quality management, permitting, and assessment.
+In addition to laboratory analyses, EAF professionals assist sponsors in designing environmental sampling and analysis programs to meet specific needs and financial constraints.
+This includes supplying sampling equipment, training, and submitting reports/publications.
+EAF provides state and government agencies with the tools needed to identify, control, and reduce environmental contaminants.
+EAF researchers also collaborate with other scientists at DRI, universities, government agencies, and private sectors to complement their expertise in environmental management, permitting, and assessment in the U.S. and abroad.